 In the unlikely event that the plane is unable to depart on the planned date of the charter flight, you will be provided with a night of hotel accommodation in Punta Arenas, meals included.
 You may be required to be on standby and remain close to the hotel, as a weather window may open with very little notice.
 If the weather is not suitable on Day 3, you will enjoy an additional night’s accommodation and meals in Punta Arenas.
 On Day 4, should the charter flight not be able to take off by 2pm, the shipping company will officially cancel the voyage and provide letters for all clients to submit to their travel insurance providers under the trip delay/interruption and cancellation clause.
-The shipping company will make every effort to ensure that your program takes place, but due to weather conditions, flying in this region can be challenging and is beyond control.
-The shipping company will offer passengers a refund in the event of a trip delay or cancellation as a result of the charter flight being unable to depart as planned.
-It is strongly recommeed that all expedition guests purchase a comprehensive travel insurance policy, including trip delay, cancellation and interruption insurance, in addition to the required medical coverage.
+The shipping company will make every effort to ensure that your program takes place, but due to complex and variable weather conditions, flying in this region is challenging and beyond their control.
+The shipping company will offer passengers a refund of the cruise package and adventure options in the event of a trip delay or cancellation as a result of the charter flight being unable to depart as planned.
+It is strongly recommended that all expedition guests purchase a comprehensive travel insurance policy, including trip delay, cancellation and interruption insurance, in addition to the required medical coverage.
 Please note that international airfare may not be covered by insurance in the event of a cancellation.

 Luggage Weight Restrictions:

-Round-trip flight between Punta Arenas and King George Island in economy class; one night pre-voyage hotel in Punta Arenas with breakfast; group transfer in Punta Arenas from airport to hotel on Day 1; group transfer from hotel to Punta Arenas airport on Day 2; group transfers from Punta Arenas airport to hotel on Day 7; one night post-voyage hotel with breakfast in Punta Arenas; shipboard accommodation; meals aboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard ship; use of walking poles; photographic journal; boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock aboard ship; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance to a maximum benefit of $500,000 per person*.
+Round-trip flight Punta Arenas, Chile/King George Island in economy class; one pre-voyage hotel night in Punta Arenas with breakfast; one post-voyage hotel night with breakfast in Punta Arenas; pre-expedition group transfer airport/hotel on Day 1; group transfer hotel/Punta Arenas airport; post-expedition group transfer Punta Arenas airport/hotel; shipboard accommodations with daily housekeeping; photographic journal; gear to keep (parka); gear on loan (walking poles, waterproof boots); briefing dinner on Day 1 in Punta Arenas; all meals onboard the ship; select beer and wine during dinner aboard ship; soft drinks aboard ship; coffee, tea, and cocoa available around the clock onboard ship; miscellaneous service taxes and port charges; luggage handling aboard ship; Emergency Evacuation Insurance to a maximum benefit of $500,000 per person*.
 Subject to change without notice.

-Airfare except the flights mentioned as included; additional overnight accommodation; transfer from the hotel to the airport at the end of the expedition; passport and visa expenses; government arrival and departure taxes; any meals ashore unless otherwise specified; adventure option supplements (except snowshoeing); mandatory waterproof pants for Zodiac cruising; alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance (strongly recommended); excess baggage charges; laundry, bar, massage and other personal charges; phone and Internet charges; gratuities; fuel surcharge may apply.
+Airfare except the flights mentioned as included; additional overnight accommodation; transfer from the hotel to the airport at the end of the expedition; passport and visa expenses; government arrival and departure taxes not mentioned; meals ashore unless specified; alcoholic and non-alcoholic beverages, except for those included; baggage, cancellation, interruption and medical travel insurance (strongly recommended); excess baggage fees; mandatory waterproof pants for Zodiac landing and cruising excursions or any other gear not mentioned; laundry, bar, massage services or other personal charges, unless specified; phone and Internet charges; gratuities; additional overnight accommodation; arrival and departure transfers, except where explicitly stated; Adventure Options not listed in Included Activities; fuel surcharge may apply.

 *Emergency Evacuation Insurance: